EN 301 549: Global Adoption

 The standard has been adopted in countries outside of the European Union, for example in Australia and Canada.
 This helps them make their technology easier for everyone to use and keeps their standards in line, which facilitates trade with Europe.
 Even where it hasn't been yet adopted, it is being used as a bench-mark for evaluating digital accessibility.

 In Australia, EN 301 549 is identically adopted as the voluntary standard AS EN 301 549.
 The standard is not legislated at the federal level, but several state governments, including New South Wales, Victoria, and Queensland, use the standard for ICT procurement.

 In 2024, Canada adopted the current (2021) version of the European Union's EN 301 549, as CAN/ASC - EN 301 549:2024.
 It is now a National Standard of Canada.
 Their version is identical to the original, but is available not only in PDF format but also in MS Word and HTML formats.
 The Canadian version is also available in French.

 Future updates

 The standard is updated regularly to keep up with new technology.
-The next big update will be in 2025, and it will include the newest advice on how to make technology accessible.
+Updates have tended to be every 3-5 years.

+User preferences

+Version 3.2.1 clause 11.7 required applicable software interfaces to follow platform preferences for units of measurement, colour, contrast, font, font size and focus cursor (user preferences).
+Interpretations of this by member states were varied with Sweden’s Agency for Digital Government interpreted the colour requirement as including support for an dark-mode preference, while the German BIK testing methodology tested browser-defined fonts, text sizes, foreground colours and background colours.

+Version 4.1.1 introduced separate requirements for web pages, non-web documents and non-web software.
+Clause 9.7 requires web pages not to block user-agent modes that present pages according to user preferences or explicitly override documented platform accessibility features unless doing so is essential to the information or function.
+Examples include colour filters, contrast, text size, pointer size and the text cursor.
+This does not expressly require support for dark mode, but focusing on the requirements of a platform's documented features.